autowarefoundation/autoware.universe/localization/autoware_pose_covariance_modifier_node/README.md

 ## Purpose

-This package is used to enable GNSS and NDT to be used together in localization.
+This package makes it possible to use GNSS and NDT poses together in real time localization.

 ## Function

 This package takes in GNSS (Global Navigation Satellite System) and NDT (Normal Distribution Transform) poses with covariances.

-It outputs a single pose with an associated covariance:
+It outputs a single pose with covariance:

 - Directly the GNSS pose and its covariance.
 - Directly the NDT pose and its covariance.